tonymm81/web_page/README.md

 ## version 189
 - I add image to header and footer.
 I also fix some styles that header and footer can scale up to 2400 pixels and page content stays max 1200 pixels.

+## version 190
+- I add couple of my new project to this site.
+I also update about me site with my nevest situation.
+I also repaired some style issues in page and for example news page gets bigger images in mobile view.
+I also fix issue in work time page, where tab text was fading in to background image.
+I also add close expand buttons to port folio view.
+Becase the media cards are so long, when them are expanded, it would be easier to user if he/she dont have to scroll back up the card to close the expand.

+- I repaired again the mobile view and there is still some adjusments to do.

 # installs backend: